 (Lai & Tan, 2009) their paper "An Empirical Study of Personal Financial Planning in a Developing Economy" analyzed the Malaysian perspective on personal financial planning.
 They correlated personal financial planning using three measures: a person's attitude toward personal financial planning, a list of elements that influence financial choices, and the frequency with which an individual manages their money.
 They collected data from 400 respondents using a series of standardized questions.
-The research revealed that a person's employment situation is the key factor impacting their financial planning.
+The research revealed that a person's employment situation is the key factor impacting their financial planning behavior and the regularity with which they manage different parts of personal financial planning.
 If a person has better, higher-paying work, he tends to prepare for the future, save, and invest his money.
 Additionally, demographic factors like age, marital status, gender, and educational achievement significantly impact a person's financial priorities and allocations.